MOTHERS OF THE FILM

 500 Days in the Wild launches a grassroots, innovative approach to film production fundraising and donations to Keep Canada Wild!

-After a five-year ecological and reconciliation pilgrimage along The Great Trail (the Trans Canada Trail), Dianne Whelan recently crossed the border into her home province of British Columbia.
-Whelan will be stepping off the Trail next year and stepping into film production in 2021.
+After a six-year ecological and reconciliation pilgrimage along The Great Trail (the Trans Canada Trail), Dianne Whelan recently crossed the border into her home province of British Columbia.
+Whelan will be stepping off the Trail later this year and stepping into film production.

 500 Days in the Wild is a feature documentary about an artist’s journey to look for lost wisdom on the world’s longest trail.
 A story that calls us back to a place of reverence for the earth.
 View the film trailer here.
 View one-sheet here.

 Mothers of the Film is a national grassroots fundraising campaign that provides the opportunity to reimagine and rebuild how media - including films - is financed.
 The campaign provides an innovative approach to ensure that the voices of artists of impact and independent filmmakers are heard unfiltered, leaving creative freedom and control in their hands.

 A portion of each Mothers of the Film tax-deductible contribution also provides support to CPAWS, the Canadian Park and Wilderness Society.
 CPAWS is Canada's only nationwide charity dedicated solely to the long-term protection of Canada's public lands, oceans, and freshwater, ensuring that Canada's parks are equipped to protect the nature within them for future generations.
 (US supporters can donate via thefilmcollaborative.org).